koenrane/KR-new-site/content/lessons-i-ve-learned-from-self-teaching.md

 2. Learn the physical equations, such as Navier-Stokes, and
 3. Tie all of this into the real world to explain what I already know about e.g. water and rivers and blood pressure.

-But what if instead I picked up [some dumb book](https://www.amazon.com/Basic-Physics-Self-Teaching-Teaching-Guides-dp-111962990X/dp/111962990X/ref=dp_ob_title_bk) that doesn't even have any calculus, and let it give me approximate explanations via e.g. Archimedes' principle:
+What if instead I picked up [some dumb book](https://www.amazon.com/Basic-Physics-Self-Teaching-Teaching-Guides-dp-111962990X/dp/111962990X/ref=dp_ob_title_bk) that doesn't even have any calculus, and let it give me approximate explanations via e.g. Archimedes' principle:

 > [!quote] [Wikipedia](https://en.wikipedia.org/wiki/Archimedes%27_principle)
 > Archimedes' principle states that the upward buoyant force that is exerted on a body immersed in a fluid, whether fully or partially, is equal to the weight of the fluid that the body displaces.